LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

   We allow them to switch to a personal account in the account tab Deletes the email wallet and transfers the shares to the new wallet

+  What am I doing?
+  I am going to displat the email of the account in the account tab and then autocreate wallets for users on account creation

+  - figure out how to modify the account creation page
+  - how to generate the wallets on account creation
+    -- account abstraction?

 ## Getting Started

 First, run the development server: